llm-conditioned-diffusion/OmniDiffusion/README.md

 ## Inference
 To use our models to generate images, you need to modify and run the provided `inference.sh`, details of necessary modification are included in the script.
 Particularly, you need to prepare a .txt file that contains the prompts used as image generation guidance. we provide [a template file](./example_data/prompts.txt) as demonstration.
-`inference.sh` provides two parameters, `unet` and `text_adapter`, for setting the path of OmniDiffusion.
+`inference.sh` provides two parameters, `unet` and `adapter_path`, for setting the path of OmniDiffusion.
 You can just setting them as the unet_ema and text_adapter from these two checkpoints: [stage 1 + stage 2](https://huggingface.co/Fudan-FUXI/llm-conditioned-diffusion-v1.0/tree/main/stage-2) and [stage 1 + stage 2 + stage 3](https://huggingface.co/Fudan-FUXI/llm-conditioned-diffusion-v1.0/tree/main/stage-3).
 ## Training
 ### Config Setting
 #### stage 1 config